hobbes1069/node-red-contrib-jetson-gpio/README.md

 A set of <a href="http://nodered.org" target="_new">Node-RED</a> nodes to interact with Jetson Nano GPIO using libgpiod and its utilities.

+Forked from the execellent node-red-node-rpi-gpio module by [Dave Conway-Jones](mailto:ceejay@vnet.ibm.com),

 ## Install

 Either use the Node-RED Menu - Manage Palette option to install, or run the following